 Art and Design

 Pupils’ understanding of Art and Design is developed through knowledge, understanding and appreciation of the work of other artists past and present and from different cultures.
 Through our creative curriculum Art and Design is also accessed in other subjects.
 The children are encouraged to express their creative ideas in a secure and appreciative environment.
-They are shown how to work with a range of materials and equipment including digital media, clay, Mod-roc and textiles and are taught various techniques in areas such as printing, painting and mark making.
+They are shown how to work with a range of materials and equipment including digital media, clay, Mod-roc and textiles and are taught various techniques in areas such as drawing, printing, painting and mark making.

 Pupils also learn to appreciate works of art and use artistic language to describe paintings, sculptures and other artefacts.
 We also use the local environment as a source of enrichment including visits to places of interest such as museums and galleries.
+The children also enjoy working with visiting artists.